A Level Art & Design / Fine Art

 Students select one from a range of externally set starting points.
 Students produce preparatory work, research and development of ideas ending with a 15 hour exam where they produce their final outcome/piece or pieces.

-To take A-Level Art students need to have a Grade 5 or above in GCSE Art.
+To take A-Level Art students need to have a Grade 6 or above in GCSE Art.
 They will need a good English Language GCSE Grade.
-Enthusiasm, drive and commitment are essential as is the ability to do independent study.
+Enthusiasm, drive and commitment are essential as is the ability to do independent study and research.
 Good observational skills are also essential.

 How is your work assessed?